 I was not disappointed, and I know you won’t be either.

 - Crack the allspice, peppercorns, cloves, cardamom and anise with the back of a large knife.

 - Toast the spices in a dry skillet or on a baking sheet for about 5 minutes, or until very fragrant.

 - Place the toasted spices plus all the remaining ingredients, including the tea, into a small muslin bag or cheesecloth tied up.
 Or add loose and be prepared to strain the tea later.

 - Boil the purified water.
 Add the spice/tea mixture, ginger, cinnamon sticks and vanilla.
 Turn the burner down to a simmer.
 Simmer uncovered for 20 minutes until reduced by about one cup.

 - Remove the muslin bag/cheesecloth or strain the tea through a fine mesh strainer.

 - Stir in the sugar or honey until completely dissolved.

 - Makes about one quart.
 The concentrate will stay fresh in the fridge for up to one week.

-- When ready to drink, gently boil one part chai concentrate with one part organic whole milk, full-fat nut milk or full-fat coconut milk.
+- When ready to drink, gently simmer one part chai concentrate with one part organic whole milk, full-fat nut milk or full-fat coconut milk until hot.